 Rephrase directions so that you are telling, not asking (instead of saying “WOULD you take your papers to your desk?” say “Take your papers to your desk.”
 The child may think they have a choice about following your directions with the first option).

 Break down instructions to one at a time (Breaking down multi-step directions into one at a time may be easier for your child to process and follow through with.
-Break things down into steps, starting with the thing that needs done first).
+Break things down into steps, starting with the thing that needs to be done first).

 Number your directions (This is helpful along with breaking them down from above.
 Typically people can remember up to 4 steps at a time in their working memory.
 It’s easier to remember if they are connected, so let your child know how many things are included in the direction and number each step so they know what each step is).

 Be precise in what you say in your directions (Be very specific with your directions, many children have trouble processing planning or organizing language and this will lead to trouble with vague directions.
-Be specific with each step and what needs done to accomplish that step).
+Be specific with each step and what needs to be done to accomplish that step).

 Use visual cues (Using visuals can help many children who have trouble with auditory processing.
 Breaking down common directions and steps into a visual schedule or cue cards can encourage independence in following the directions, without you having to repeat common directions and steps over and over again).
 Use hand-drawn pictures or you can use graphics from “Board Maker” or free visual schedule printable you can search on Pinterest or Google.

-How To tell A Child has Problems Following Directions
+How To Tell A Child has Problems Following Directions

 There are a few clues you can look for if a child may be having problems following directions.
 They include: